UIUC-iSchool-DataViz/fall2021-acg-acu/week02/index.md

     type: ipynb
     title: Loading and Displaying Image Data
     description: A little bit of loading image data, displaying that image data, and using matplotlib
+  - filename: lecture04_examples.ipynb
+    type: ipynb
+    title: First steps with Pandas
+    description: Loading the building inventory and filtering, mutating, splitting and plotting some of its data
 ---

 # Data Storage and Manipulation